rendrjs/rendrjs.github.io/_view/render.md

 example: View.render()
 ---

-*Client-side only*, expects the DOM to present.
+*Client-side only*, expects the DOM to be present.

 This will call [getInnerHtml](#getInnerHtml) to get the HTML for the view.
 It will then set the attributes on the element, and finally invoke the [postRender](#postRender) hooks.